Tesla-station/charging-station/readme.md

 1. Fork the repository
 2. Create a new branch
 3. Add your improvements
-4. Open a Pull Request
+4. Submit a Pull Request

 ---